-A section of primary Right of Way (RoW) access to Property 130 was undermined by LW103.
-This section of ROW traversing the active longwall panel is likely to suffer perceptible subsidence impacts (e.g. surface cracking).
-Thus this section of access road was closed off prior to undermining and an alternate access was adopted.
-Relevant road users were notified prior to the road closure.
+A section of the Right of Way (RoW) access to Property 130 was undermined by LW104.
+This section of ROW traversing the active longwall panel was likely to suffer perceptible subsidence impacts (e.g. surface cracking).
+The alternate RoW was closed off prior to undermining and the primary RoW was utilised.
+During subsidence of the Primary RoW, where no diversion was possible, frequent monitoring and maintenance kept the road in a serviceable condition.
+Relevant road users were notified prior to the road closures and maintenance.

-Powerline clearance signs within alternate access road were updated prior to RoW closure to ensure the safety for the movement of plant and equipment under and in the vicinity of these overhead lines.
-Remediation works on the road have been completed and the ROW was reopened.
+Powerline clearance signs within alternate access road were updated prior to alternative RoW closure to ensure the safety for the movement of plant and equipment under and in the vicinity of these overhead lines.
+Remediation works on the road have been completed and the alternative ROW was reopened.

-3.5 Telstra Phone Line
+3.5 TELSTRA PHONE LINE

-A buried Telstra phone cable has been undermined by LW103.
-There were no adverse impacts or damage observed on the Telstra cable and it remained serviceable.
+Two buried Telstra phone cables were undermined by LW104 to ACOL owned properties that are not inhabited.
+There were no adverse impacts or damage observed on the Telstra cables.